Menu

 • Oxygenation of blood with functional activation - Sava Sakazdik, PhD, Harvard University

-• Cerebrovascular endothelial cell mitochondrial dysfunction in Alzheimer's disease - Rebecca Parodi-Rullán, PhD, Temple University
+• Cerebrovascular endothelial cell mitochondrial dysfunction in Alzheimer's disease - Rebecca Parodi-Rullán, PhD, University of Puerto Rico

 Chairs: Kelly Drew, PhD & student or postdoc TBD